thieu1995/mealpy/docs/source/pages/general/advances/termination.rst

 Stopping Condition (Termination)
 ================================

-By default, when create an optimizer, the default stopping condition (termination) is epochs (generations, iterations) But there are different stopping condition you can try by creating an Termination dictionary.
+By default, when creating an optimizer, the default stopping condition (termination) is based on epochs (generations, iterations).
+However, there are different stopping conditions that you can try by creating a Termination dictionary.
 There are 4 termination cases:

 **1. FE (Number of Function Evaluation)**